Updated October 18, 2021

 It’s involved in the formation of red blood cells and DNA and it helps maintain nerve health.

-Vitamin B12 is naturally found in animal-based foods such as dairy, meat and poultry.
-The vitamin is also added to some foods like breakfast cereals and available as a supplement.
+Vitamin B12 is naturally found in animal-based foods such as dairy, meat, and poultry.
+The vitamin is also added to some foods like breakfast cereals and is available as a supplement.

-Aging decreases the body’s ability to absorb vitamin B12 from food, so supplements or fortified foods are recommended to help the elderly meet their needs.
+Aging decreases the body’s ability to absorb vitamin B12 from food, so supplements or fortified foods are recommended to help older adults meet their needs.

-Despite this, older adults should still consume vitamin B12-rich foods because they’re also rich in protein.
+Despite this, older adults should still consume vitamin B12-rich foods because they’re also rich in protein and other beneficial nutrients.